Local government in Surrey is changing

 As part of Surrey Heath’s transparency and accountability, when dealing with people’s data both the Council and the Councillors are registered with the Information Commissioner Office.
 Each Councillor is registered independently to allow Councillors to consider residents in their local wards personal information when representing them.

-You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO)(external link), the UK supervisory authority for data protection issues.
+You also have the right to make a complaint at any time to the Information Commissioner’s Office (ICO)(external link), the UK supervisory authority for data protection issues.
 However, it is usually a requirement of the ICO that we have had the opportunity to satisfy your concerns before you approach them so please contact us in the first instance.

 Personal data, or personal information, means anything that will identify you.